gsemet/pipenv-to-requirements/README.rst

 Just before building source/binary/wheel package of your python module, just execute:

-For frozen dependencies
+To generated frozen dependencies:

     pipenv run pipenv_to_requirements -f

 For not frozen dependencies:

-    pipenv run pipenv_to_requirements -f
+    pipenv run pipenv_to_requirements

 Contributing